 “I’ve seen this kind of thing before, like when a celebrity or the Pope visited this place but not for something like this,” he said.
 “When I came into the room some of the Republican members were giggling like giddy school girls as they were leaving.
-Usually the Senators make their aides hold their folders but today a lot of ‘em were holding their own.
+Usually members of Congress make their aides hold their folders but today a lot of ‘em were holding their own.
 When I went up to the dais to put away the nameplates it was easy to figure out who did what.

 A spokesperson for the GOP adamantly denied its members were unable to control their bladders.
 “While some might say it seemed like the chance to ask rhetorical questions resulted in excessive moisture on the furniture it actually was a result of the humidity in the room.”

 When asked why the Democrats’ chairs only had snacks and napkins on them the GOP spokesperson said, “I guess they must be cold blooded.”

 The Democrats issued a statement denying they were ‘cold blooded’ and went on to say, “The room was very comfortable.
 It would seem that the Republican members are simply unable to control themselves when they don’t like what they hear.”

 Said one long serving Democrat, who wished to remain anonymous, “You should have been in the House chamber when Obama gave his inaugural speech.
 There wasn’t a dry eye or seat across the aisle where my Republican colleagues sat.
 It smelled like a frat party over there.”